rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 dnf install ninja-build libtool autoconf automake cmake gcc gcc-c++ make pkgconfig unzip patch gettext curl git
 ```

-Once we have installed the necessary packages we need to create a folder to build neovim from and change into it:
+Once we have installed the necessary packages, we need to create a folder to build neovim from and change into it:

 The Neovim clone, by default, is synchronized with the Neovim development branch (at the time of this writing, version 8.0).
-To compile the stable version we will have to switch to the corresponding branch before cloning with:
+To compile the stable version, we will have to switch to the corresponding branch before cloning with:

 ```bash
 mkdir ~/lab/build